-2. Using No touch, manipulation, machines, much talking, medicines, invasive methods etc. Any strong touch of the body will be interpreted as an attack.
-The body then prepares for injury and initiates an inflammatory reaction.
-Massage, physio etc inflict damage on the body, becoming an extra strain that sustains the injury for a long time.
+2. Using No touch, manipulation, machines, much talking, medicines, invasive methods, etc. Any strong touch of the body will be interpreted as an attack.
+The then initiates a protective reaction/state.
+Massage, physio etc inflict damage on the body, becoming an extra strain that can sustain the injury for a long time.

 3. The client must him/herself-do the regulation job.
 Activating ANS.
 Transforming the dynamic of the homeostasis.